Public Interest Research Group: Transparency

-As of 2024, the U.S PIRG Education Fund is rated a four-star charity by Charity Navigator, with an overall score of 92%.
+As of 2024, the U.S. PIRG Education Fund is rated at 4/4 stars by Charity Navigator, with an overall score of 92%.
 Charity Navigator defines a four-star review, as "Exceeds or meets best practices and industry standards across almost all areas.
 Likely to be a highly effective charity."

 Programs and campaigns

 Consumer protection

 U.S. PIRG's consumer protection work includes financial and product safety reforms.

 U.S. PIRG lobbied for the creation of the Consumer Financial Protection Bureau, an independent U.S. government agency which was founded as a result of the Dodd–Frank Wall Street Reform and Consumer Protection Act after the Great Recession and the 2008 financial crisis.
 U.S. PIRG helped win passage of the Credit CARD Act of 2009, protecting consumers from certain predatory practices by credit card companies.

 Product safety work includes warning consumers about potentially unsafe products in the marketplace, such as recalled baby products and food.